Session Files: "Throughput"

 I've been musing over the unusual learning and performing habits I've been forced to develop in order to pull off the recording sessions I work.
 As I have mentioned in a previous article, I am something of a "sweetener" or "finisher."
 This job I am often asked to perform involves taking an unfinished multitrack project that "isn't working" and do whatever is necessary to "make it work."
 This isn't the standard "in for three hours and on to the next" union session work.
 I often find myself simultaneously wearing the hats of producer, recording engineer, and performer - quite a stack of chapeaus.
 I typically inherit the mutitrack wave files from the initial sessions and a trial mix.
 After listening to the mix, I'll decide what is missing, superfluous, or out of balance.
 I rewrite drum parts and/or replaced drum sounds and other instruments that don't contribute.
 If something is missing, I supply that element, either by performing it or by bringing in another musician to supply it.
 That can range from recreating the entire groove of the song to supplying fills, rhythm parts, or vocals.
 Once the piece has everything it needs, I mix the final work and prepare it for use in the project.

 During this arcane process I'm often on a very short deadline for the piece of music to be delivered.
 As a result, I often hear the music, formulate a plan, write and rehearse the parts, track them, and mix the product within just a couple of days.
 If there are solos to be improvised the lead time is often shorter than that.
 It is a pretty regular thing for me to go into the studio with little or no idea what I'm going to play over the piece.
 I set up the gear, get a sound, and then run down the piece a few times while I "feel" my way into a solo.
 Some solos I play right through.
 Others suggest themselves bit-by-bit as I go along - I'll "find" the first part and then things will come unglued.
 Keeping the take of that first part I'll "find" the next part.
 Keeping those parts, I'll add another section.
 By the time I get through the first few parts I may have come up with a better intro so I go back and slot that in.
 After I come up with a good entire solo through this process, I may go back and perform all the parts together as a whole to give it a more organic flow.
+In fact I usually do, because the segements never seem to connect as well when performed separately as they do when performed through from front to back.
 If I have the time I may begin the project one day, wake up in the middle of that night thinking of ways to approach the instrumental work, and then apply those ideas to the recording the next morning.
 It's funny how these things occur to me either as I sleep or nod off.
 But to be honest, I most often perform just improvised solos right off the cuff, day of, to give them as much immediacy as possible.

 A funny thing happened recently that pointed out to me the fleeting nature of all this work: a friend came into the studio to hear what I was up to the day after I had finished a couple of pieces.
 He heard the tracks, liked my parts, and asked me to show them to him.
 I grabbed a guitar and started to demonstrate but discovered that I didn't know my own parts.
 I had to quickly re-learn my own guitar parts right there on the spot to demonstrate them to him.